Guruprasadnpk/imageshare/ReadMe.md

 # Frontend

-The `client` folder contains a web application that can use the API that should be developed in the project.
+The `client` folder contains a web application that uses the API that should be developed in the project.

 This frontend works with your serverless application once it is developed.
 The only file that you need to edit is the `config.ts` file in the `client` folder.
 This file is configured to the client application just as it was done in the course and contains an API endpoint and Auth0 configuration: